-If you are responsible for your organization’s website and online documents, you may find yourself answering questions such as “What is Accessibility?” and “What is PDF remediation?” and “What are tags?.”
-Below is a brief overview of what PDF remediation entails.
+If you are responsible for your organization’s website and online documents, you may find yourself answering questions such as “What is Accessibility?” and “What is PDF remediation?” and “What are tags?”
+Below is a brief overview of what PDF remediation involves.

 What does accessible mean?